-I am an experienced psychotherapist and a practising Buddhist who offers a safe and comfortable space for you to bring your distress, explore your life, relationships, values and hopes for the future.
+I am an experienced, accredited, psychotherapist and also a Buddhist practitioner.
+I offer a safe and comfortable space for you to bring your distress, to explore your life, relationships, values and hopes for the future.
 I welcome you if you feel in crisis, or are grappling with issues or decisions that you simply can't find a way through alone.
 I meet everyone as a unique individual whose needs and aspirations determine the approach we take.
-You will find out more about me and how I work below... do then be in touch with any questions you may have, or to arrange an initial meeting.
+You will find out more about me and how I work below - then do be in touch with any questions you may have, or to arrange an initial meeting.

 Who am I?

-Coming from a background in developmental psychology and education, I trained in Psychosynthesis counselling and subsequently in Psychotherapy.
+Coming from a background in developmental psychology and education, I trained in Psychosynthesis counselling and psychotherapy (MA, UKCP accredited).
 My work is also informed by over thirty years of Buddhist practice, drawing upon on mindfulness, interconnectedness and compassion.
 I work with adults of all ages, couples, and psychotherapists in training and offer one-to-one supervision.

 Considering counselling or psychotherapy for the first time?

 It takes great courage to go to talk to someone, especially if you feel in a state of crisis.
 Just being able to speak freely in confidence, to feel witnessed with kindness but without judgment can make a real difference.
-Such a space can offer you the safety to unfold, feel, to clarify, to step more fully into life at your own pace.
+Such a space can offer you the safety to unfold, permission to feel, and to step more fully into life at your own pace.

 From the outset, I am interested to learn about you, about what brings you here at this point in your life.
 I want to know how you came to be the person you are, with your concerns and passions.
 I am also interested in your experience of relationships - family, friends, children and intimacy; from this initial exploration we will find a path into therapy.